andyfitzsuse/andyfitz.github.io/posts/generative-design.md

 The whole dance of this technique is to ensure every permutation is a *hit*  and looks like something you'd be happy with.
 That's easier said than done when you can't push pixels, but trust me it's super rewarding knowing you have created a living system rather than a static piece.

+## One more thing
+Remember I said we were going to make this a nice vector PDF poster?
+Thanks to Make.cm we can and every single download will be unique.

+Checkout this link [ will throw a link in here ]